dib-lab/khmer/doc/user/scripts.rst

 .. note::

    Almost all scripts take in either FASTA and FASTQ format, and output the same.
-Some scripts may only recognize FASTQ if the file ending is '.fq' or '.fastq', at least for now.

-   Gzip and bzip2 compressed files are detected using magic bits.
+   Gzip and bzip2 compressed files are detected automatically.

 .. _scripts-counting: